Ghaxaq vs Zabbar

 Living in Zabbar

 Zabbar is one of Malta's largest inland towns — a sprawling residential community southeast of the Grand Harbour area with a strong working-class identity and a devotion to its patron saint that borders on the legendary.
-The town's name is a contraction of the phrase 'Citta' Hompesch', a title granted by the last Grand Master of the Knights before Napoleon expelled them in 1798.
+The town was granted the title Città Hompesch by Grand Master Ferdinand von Hompesch in 1797, just before Napoleon expelled the Knights in 1798.
 The town centre is built around a large parish church dedicated to Our Lady of Graces, which holds a remarkable collection of ex-voto paintings — offerings from sailors and soldiers who survived shipwrecks and battles, each depicting the incident that nearly killed them.
 The collection is one of the largest of its kind in the Mediterranean and worth a visit regardless of religious inclination.
 Zabbar is a practical, affordable base.
 Property prices are among the lowest in the urbanised part of Malta, and the town has all daily amenities — schools, shops, medical services.
 It's not a destination town — tourists rarely visit — but for residents it offers authentic Maltese life without the premium of coastal locations.
 The drive to Valletta takes about 15 minutes, and Marsaskala's beaches are ten minutes south.

 Highlights